 At the time of Jesus, Jewish society was highly stratified, with vast differences between the rich and the poor.
 Jesus was concerned about this extreme division into classes of wealth and influence.

 The influential classes were also divided into antagonistic religious factions.
-The main camps were the Pharisees, Saducees, and Zealots, but also included other less influential sects.
+The main camps were the Pharisees, Sadducees, and Zealots, but also included other less influential sects.

-The Pharisee (“Separatist”) party emerged largely out of the group of scribes and sages.
+The Pharisees (“Separatists”) party emerged largely out of the group of scribes and sages.
 The Pharisees preserved the Pharisaical oral law in the form of the Talmud.
 After the Romans destroyed the Temple in 70 C.E., they would become the foundation of Rabbinic Judaism.
 From the point of view of the Pharisees, the Sadducees wished to change the Jewish understanding of the Torah, to a more Greek interpretation.
-7
+5

-Interestingly, Lao Tzu, the Buddha, and Jesus all reacted against rules and formalism.
+Note: Interestingly, Lao Tzu, (Laozi), the Buddha, and Jesus all reacted against rules and formalism.
 They all objected to the lack of social mobility, economic progress, and social openness in their societies.

 Forerunners of Jesus

 Today, the great majority of modern Christians emphasize the Godly uniqueness of Jesus’ life.
 “After all, there was only One Son of God,” they say.